 Commerce may calculate NV based on a sale to an affiliated party only if it is satisfied that the price to the affiliated party is comparable to the price at which sales are made to parties not affiliated with the exporter or producer, i.e., sales at arm's-length prices.
-During the POR, Toscelik and Borusan each made some sales to affiliated parties in the home market.
-To test whether their home market sales to affiliated parties were made at arm's-length prices, we compared the prices of sales of comparable merchandise to affiliated and unaffiliated customers, net of all billing adjustments, discounts and rebates, movement charges, direct selling expenses, and packing expenses.
+83 During the POR, Borusan made some sales to affiliated parties in the home market.
+84 To test whether their home market sales to affiliated parties were made at arm's-length prices, we compared the prices of sales of comparable merchandise to affiliated and unaffiliated customers, net of all billing adjustments, discounts and rebates, movement charges, direct selling expenses, and packing expenses.
 In accordance with 19 CFR 351.403(c) and our practice, when the prices charged to an affiliated party were, on average, between 98 and 102 percent of the prices charged to unaffiliated parties for merchandise comparable to that sold to the affiliated party, we determined that sales to the affiliated party were at arm's-length prices.
 In our calculations of NV, we included sales to affiliated parties that were made at arm's-length prices and excluded sales that were not made at arm's-length prices.
-We did not rely on any downstream sales in the calculation of NV because for both Borusan and Toscelik the total volume of home market sales.
+We did not rely on any downstream sales in the calculation of NV because Borusan's total volume of home market sales to affiliates amounted to less than five percent of the total volume of home market sales.